 132. When men first unite into a society, a majority of them naturally have (as I have shown) the whole power of the community, and may employ all that power in making laws for the community from time to time, and enforcing those laws through officials whom they have appointed.
 When that happens, the form of the government is a thorough democracy.
 Or they may put the law-making power into the hands of a select few, and their heirs or successors; and then the government is an oligarchy.
 If they put the power into the hands of one man, their government is a monarchy.
 (If the power is given to that man and his heirs, it is an hereditary monarchy: if to him only for life, with them retaining the power to nominate a successor, it is an elective monarchy.)
-Out of these possibilities a community may make compounded and mixed forms of government if they see fit to do so.
+Out of these ·possibilities· a community may make compounded and mixed forms of government if they see fit to do so.
 And if the majority first give the legislative power to one or more persons for their lifetimes or for some stipulated period, taking the supreme power back after that time has elapsed, then the community may dispose of it in any way they please, and so set up a new form of government.
-For the form of government depends on where the supreme power is placed.
-And the supreme power is the legislative power.
-(If it weren't, legislating would be given to an inferior power, which would then be in a position to prescribe to whoever had the supreme power; and that is inconceivable.)
+For the form of government depends on where the supreme power is placed; and the supreme power is the legislative power.
+(If it weren't, legislation would be in the hands of some less-than-supreme power, which as a legislator would be in a position to prescribe to whoever had the supreme power; and that doesn't make sense.)

-133. I use 'commonwealth' throughout this work to mean (not a democracy or any other specific form of government, but 'more generally') any •independent community - that is, any community • that is not part of a larger political community.
+133. I use 'commonwealth' throughout this work to mean (not a democracy or any other specific form of government, but ·more generally·) any •independent community-·that is, any community •that is not part of a larger political community·.
 The Latin word for this was civitas, for which the best English translation is 'commonwealth'.
-Used correctly, it expresses such a society of men, which 'community' and 'city' in English do not - for there may be subordinate communities under a 'single' government, and we use 'city' to mean something quite different from 'commonwealth'.
-So please let me avoid ambiguity by using the word 'commonwealth' in the sense I have explained, the sense in which I find it used by King James I - what I think to be its genuine sense.
+Used correctly, it expresses such a society of men, which 'community' and 'city' in English do not-for there may be subordinate communities under a ·single· government, and we use 'city' to mean something quite different from 'commonwealth'.
+So please let me avoid ambiguity by using the word 'commonwealth' in the sense I have explained, the sense in which I find it used by King James I-what I think to be its genuine sense.
 If you don't like it, feel free to substitute something else.